Gum Disease Is Life Threatening And Most Don’t Know It. New York Dentist, Pankaj Singh Explains

 How We Determine The Severity of Gum Disease

-If the pocket around your teeth attracts food particles, tartar or bacteria, the gums and bone will pull back and off the tooth root.
+If the pocket around your teeth attracts food particles, tartar or bacteria, the gums and bone will pull away from the tooth root.
 This is called gum recession.
 The resulting condition is a deeper pocket which leads to a progressive breakdown of the tissue and the bone.
 If you experience large amounts of bone loss, it will lead to more tooth loss.

 How Do We Treat Gum Disease

 - We must remove the plaque and tartar that are contributing to the build-up of bacteria in the mouth causing the disease.

 - We treat the disease based on the severity of it in your case.
 If you have the early stages of periodontal disease, which is called gingivitis, we typically do a routine cleaning and treat the infection over a couple of visits.

 - If the disease is more severe, we will typically do a deeper cleaning called a scaling and root planing.
 This is followed by using an antibiotic called ARESTIN in the deeper pockets of the teeth.